By Christopher Nolan

 Christopher Nolan is a writer and director.
 His latest film, Tenet, is in theaters now.

 This piece of satire was guest-written by Sam Shideler.
-Sam is a sophomore at the University of Oklahoma, where his academic pursuit are best articulated as “reading, writing, and regarding STEM majors with contempt.”
+Sam is a sophomore at the University of Oklahoma, where his academic pursuits are best articulated as “reading, writing, and regarding STEM majors with contempt.”
 His hobbies include referring to movies as “films,” pretending to understand classical literature, and suffering at the hands of Oklahoma City Thunder basketball.